biter777/beeper/README.md

 ### Contributing

- Welcome pull requests, bug fixes and issue reports.
+ Welcome pull requests, bug fixes and issue reports.<br/>
- Before proposing a change, please discuss it first by raising an issue.
+ Before proposing a change, please discuss it first by raising an issue.<br/>
+ <b>Star us</b>.
+Give us a star, please, if it's not against your religion :)